vizia/vizia-book/src/basic/binding/lenses.md

 For example, for the above model, a lens to the `name` field is created as `Person::name`.

-Each generated type implements the `Lens` trait, which looks something like:
+Each generated type implements the `Lens` trait, which looks something like this:

 ```rust
 pub trait Lens {